 The marketing, sale and use of Afirma could lead to product liability claims if someone were to allege that the GEC failed to perform as it was designed.
 We may also be subject to liability for errors in the results we provide to physicians or for a misunderstanding of, or inappropriate reliance upon, the information we provide.
 Our GEC is performed on FNA samples that are diagnosed as indeterminate by standard cytopathology review.
 We report results as benign or suspicious to the prescribing physician.
 Under certain circumstances, we might report a result as benign that later proves to have been malignant.
 This could be the result of the physician having poor nodule sampling in collecting the FNA, performing the FNA on a different nodule than the one that is malignant or failure of the GEC to perform as intended.
 We may also be subject to similar types of claims related to products we may develop in the future.
-A product liability or errors and omissions liability or errors and omissions insurance, we cannot assure you that our insurance would fully protect us from the financial impact of defending against these types of claims or any judgments, fines or settlement costs arising out of any such claims.
+A product liability or errors and omissions liability claim could result in substantial damages and be costly and time consuming for us to defend.
+Although we maintain product liability and errors and omissions insurance, we cannot assure you that our insurance would fully protect us from the financial impact of defending against these types of claims or any judgments, fines or settlement costs arising out of any such claims.
 Any product liability or errors and omissions liability claim brought against us, with or without merit, could increase our insurance rates or prevent us from securing insurance coverage in the future.
 Additionally, any product liability lawsuit could cause injury to our reputation or cause us to suspend sales of our products and solutions.
 The occurrence of any of these events could have an adverse effect on our business and results of operations.